bradymadden97/bradymadden97.github.io/content/article/hola-and-ola-from-spain-and-portugal.md

 ---
-title: "Hola and Ola from Spain and Portugal"
+title: "Hola and Olá from Spain and Portugal!"
 date: 2018-04-23T13:54:10+02:00
 draft: false